Buy Now button for risk assessments More info button about HSEDocs various health and safety documents

 Control measures are actions that can be taken to reduce the potential exposure to a hazard.
 These measures can involve removing the hazard altogether or reducing the likelihood of being exposed to the hazard.

-The best control measure is to completely remove the hazard where possible.
+The best control measure is to remove the hazard completely where possible.
 Failing this, consideration must be given to how the risk can be controlled to an acceptable level.

 A control measure's objective is to do everything that is 'reasonably practicable' to protect people from harm.